leevi-laitala/cvolctrl/README.md

 Bind to keyboard volume buttons.
 In this example xbindkeys config file:

 ```
-"python /path/to/cvolctrl/cvolctrl 10 0"
+"/path/to/cvolctrl/cvolctrl 10 0"
    XF86AudioRaiseVolume

-"python /path/to/cvolctrl/cvolctrl -10 0"
+"/path/to/cvolctrl/cvolctrl -10 0"
    XF86AudioLowerVolume

-"python /path/to/cvolctrl/cvolctrl 0 1"
+"/path/to/cvolctrl/cvolctrl 0 1"
    XF86AudioMute
 ```